danya02/slon-winter-2019-lit-club/main.md

 "`Affirmative.
 There was 792.94 seconds of idle CPU cycles, so I have created a 3D model based on the highest-rated person in this year's world beauty contest.`"

-"Good for you!
+"Yeah, that's a nice look -- good for you!
 Anyway, the factory specs are in the schematic file on the latest branch of the repo."

 "`Reading...
 Reading complete.
 Sending job to nodes.`"